rayguna/umbrella/README.md

 See notes in [this lesson](https://learn.firstdraft.com/lessons/104).

 Tips:
-- I converted the epoch time obtained from the weather API to coordinated universal time as follows:
+- I converted the epoch time obtained from the weather API to Coordinated Universal Time (UTC) as follows:

 ```
 #change from epoch to universal time